improbable-eng/etcd-cluster-operator/docs/operations.md

 1. Reboot the Kubernetes node
    1. Kubernetes will delete the current `Pod` (it will be scheduled for deletion), but the PVC, the PV, will remain.
-   1. Kubernetes ``ReplicaSet`` controller will ensure that a new ``Pod`` is created, but it will remain un-schedulable until the Kubernetes node reboots.
+   1. Kubernetes will ensure that a new ``Pod`` is created, but it will remain un-schedulable until the Kubernetes node reboots.
       1. This is because the Kubernetes Scheduler knows that the `Pod` placement is constrained by the location of the existing PVC and bound PV.
-   1. When the server has rebooted, Kubernetes will be able to schedule the ``Pod`` it will start up, with the existing data and rejoin the Etcd cluster.
+   1. When the server has rebooted, Kubernetes will be able to schedule the ``Pod`` and it will start up, with the existing data and rejoin the Etcd cluster.

-### Decommission a Kubernetes Node that has an EtcdPeer

-Assuming you are using [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local), which are contstrained to a particular Kubernetes node. how do you **decommission** a Kubernetes node, without disrupting the ``EtcdCluster``?

-**NOTE:** This operation  **requires** the ``improbable-eng/etcd-cluster-operator``to be running.

-**NOTE:** Ensure that your ``EtcdCluster`` has sufficient peers on other Kubernetes nodes, to maintain quorum.

-1. Add a new Kubernetes node somewhere that supports the StorageClass used by Etcd.
-1. Cordon the old Kubernetes node.
-1. Scale out the Etcd cluster by one.
-1. Wait for the new Etcd peer to be up and healthy on the new Kubernetes node.
-1. `kubectl patch` the the old EtcdPeer resource to mark it as decommissioned.
-   1. EtcdPeer Replicaset will be scaled to 0
-   1. EtcdPeer pod will be scheduled for deletion and then be deleted.
-   1. EtcdPeer PVC and PV **will not** be deleted.
-1. Wait for the EtcdPeer.Status to report that it has been successfully decommissioned.
-1. Drain the old Kubernetes node.
-1. Shutdown the old Kubernetes node.
-1. Delete the PV and PVC

-## FAQs

-### Why doesn't ``improbable-eng/etcd-cluster-operator``  StatefulSet

-TODO